-Santa Clara has no records of PR firm’s campaign work - California Political Review
+Santa Clara has no records of PR firm?s campaign work - California Political Review

-Government is corrupt.
-The Santa Clara government is the shining jewel of corruption in the State.
+Government is corrupt.?
+The Santa Clara government is the shining jewel of corruption in the State.?
 They use tax dollars for political purposes, then refuse to be transparent and allow the media and public know how they are violating the law.

-““When public officials unlawfully use taxpayer dollars for political purposes it greatly diminishes the public’s trust in government,” he said in a statement.
-“That is why the FPPC considers the misuse of public funds among the most serious types of violations, and why our enforcement staff will continue prosecuting those types of cases to the fullest extent of our authority.”
+??When public officials unlawfully use taxpayer dollars for political purposes it greatly diminishes the public?s trust in government,? he said in a statement. ?That is why the FPPC considers the misuse of public funds among the most serious types of violations, and why our enforcement staff will continue prosecuting those types of cases to the fullest extent of our authority.?

 Measure A, which failed with 52 percent of voters against it, would have split the city into two districts instead of the current at-large system, where each resident can vote for each City Council candidate.
-The measure was favored by Mayor Lisa Gillmor and allies Councilmember Teresa O’Neill and Hosam Haggag, who served on the committee that recommended the two-district option, and is now Santa Clara’s City Clerk.
+The measure was favored by Mayor Lisa Gillmor and allies Councilmember Teresa O?Neill and Hosam Haggag, who served on the committee that recommended the two-district option, and is now Santa Clara?s City Clerk.

 The 2018 ballot initiative cost taxpayers about $190,000, and billing statements show Singer Associates billed the city on at least four occasions for work related to the measure.

-At least Santa Clara was open about violating the law.
-Why hasn’t the Attorney General opened a Grand Jury or brought indictments against the openly corrupt Santa Clara?
+At least Santa Clara was open about violating the law.?
+Why hasn?t the Attorney General opened a Grand Jury or brought indictments against the openly corrupt Santa Clara?

-Santa Clara has no records of PR firm’s campaign work
+Santa Clara has no records of PR firm?s campaign work

-by Janice Bitters, San Jose Spotlight, 1/15/20
+by Janice Bitters, San Jose Spotlight,?
+1/15/20?

-As Santa Clarans prepare to go to the ballot box for a second time to vote on how to re-district the city for future elections, city officials can’t account for work done on taxpayers’ dime the last time residents voted on the matter.
+As Santa Clarans prepare to go to the ballot box for a second time to vote on how to re-district the city for future elections, city officials can?t account for work done on taxpayers? dime the last time residents voted on the matter.

-When it comes to campaigns — whether for a candidate or ballot measure — it’s critical to keep track of what work is being paid for with taxpayer dollars because state laws prohibit spending public funds on anything that advocates for a “yes” or “no” vote, or otherwise shows a bias toward one outcome.
+When it comes to campaigns ? whether for a candidate or ballot measure ? it?s critical to keep track of what work is being paid for with taxpayer dollars because state laws prohibit spending public funds on anything that advocates for a ?yes? or ?no? vote, or otherwise shows a bias toward one outcome.
 Purely informational documents, however, are fair game for city employees and contractors paid with public dollars.

-Santa Clara paid PR firm Singer Associates over several months in 2018 to draft Measure A press releases and other materials, including a set of “talking points” that were approved by Singer Associates the day before votes were cast on the measure, according to billing statements.
-But officials couldn’t produce documentation of the work the agency did, emails related to the work or recall what the talking points said.
+Santa Clara paid PR firm Singer Associates over several months in 2018 to draft Measure A press releases and other materials, including a set of ?talking points? that were approved by Singer Associates the day before votes were cast on the measure, according to billing statements.
+But officials couldn?t produce documentation of the work the agency did, emails related to the work or recall what the talking points said.

-The Fair Political Practices Commission, which oversees and enforces the rules around campaign financing, hasn’t looked into spending on the ballot measure in Santa Clara.
+The Fair Political Practices Commission, which oversees and enforces the rules around campaign financing, hasn?t looked into spending on the ballot measure in Santa Clara.
 But the agency takes spending for campaigns seriously, said Richard Miadich, chair of the FPPC.

-“When public officials unlawfully use taxpayer dollars for political purposes it greatly diminishes the public’s trust in government,” he said in a statement.
-“That is why the FPPC considers the misuse of public funds among the most serious types of violations, and why our enforcement staff will continue prosecuting those types of cases to the fullest extent of our authority.”
+?When public officials unlawfully use taxpayer dollars for political purposes it greatly diminishes the public?s trust in government,? he said in a statement. ?That is why the FPPC considers the misuse of public funds among the most serious types of violations, and why our enforcement staff will continue prosecuting those types of cases to the fullest extent of our authority.?

 Measure A, which failed with 52 percent of voters against it, would have split the city into two districts instead of the current at-large system, where each resident can vote for each City Council candidate.
-The measure was favored by Mayor Lisa Gillmor and allies Councilmember Teresa O’Neill and Hosam Haggag, who served on the committee that recommended the two-district option, and is now Santa Clara’s City Clerk.
+The measure was favored by Mayor Lisa Gillmor and allies Councilmember Teresa O?Neill and Hosam Haggag, who served on the committee that recommended the two-district option, and is now Santa Clara?s City Clerk.

 The 2018 ballot initiative cost taxpayers about $190,000, and billing statements show Singer Associates billed the city on at least four occasions for work related to the measure.

-Work outlined in those billing statements, including the “talking points,” should be available to the public, said David Snyder, executive director of the First Amendment Coalition, a nonprofit focused on free speech and government transparency.
+Work outlined in those billing statements, including the ?talking points,? should be available to the public, said David Snyder, executive director of the First Amendment Coalition, a nonprofit focused on free speech and government transparency.

-“That’s exactly the kind of document that the public should be able to see and that should be preserved and produced under the Public Records Act law,” he said.
+?That?s exactly the kind of document that the public should be able to see and that should be preserved and produced under the Public Records Act law,? he said.

 Singer Associates currently has two contracts valued at a combined $200,000 for a wide range of communications and PR work for the city that expire in June.
 The city is considering negotiating another contract for communications work, according to recent city documents.